|

 Jacob Lister, a 'Retired House Agent' lived at the farm house in 1901.

-Jacob's daughter Clara Amelia Lister, in 1921, then a 63 year old single lady of private means occupied Cotwallend House.
-[Census]
+By 1921 Jacob's daughter Clara Amelia Lister, then a 63‑year‑old single woman of private means, occupied Cotwallend House.

-It seems that there was several changes of residents during the first part of the 20th Century, Mr. J Polton, Mr Brown and the Kinsey family.
+There were several changes of residents during the first part of the 20th century: Mr J. Polton, Mr Brown and the Kinsey family.

 The House was up for sale in 1933 with vacant possession.